Theorem 14.1.

 Definition.

-Define integral powers of $a\in G:$
+Define integral powers of a∈G:

-so that $a^n$ equals the product
+so that an equals the product

-of $n$
+of n

-for each positive integer $n.$
+for each positive integer n.

-Also, for each positive integer $n,$
+Also, for each positive integer n,

 Theorem.